gangeli/qry/README.md

    This includes: (1) timing information; (2) environment information (host, folder, git revision, etc); and (3) key results scraped from the output stream (more later).
--  `_cmd.ser`: A serialized version of the process to be run.
-Note that this is buggy still.
+-  `_rerun.ser`: A bash script which can be used to re-run this job.
 -  `_cmd.txt`: A text file with the list of arguments to pass to the program;
    each element of the list should be surrounded by spaces.